mbarsbey/mbarsbey.github.io/_posts/2014-3-3-Hello-World.md

 ---

-I am a Computer Engineering PhD student with a focus on probabilistic machine learning.
-My research areas include **causal discovery, approximate inference and model selection in latent variable models, matrix/tensor factorizations**.
-My advisor is **Prof. A. Taylan Cemgil** of **Bogazici University**, who is on research leave in **Google DeepMind London**.
+I am a Computer Engineering PhD student in Bogazici University with a focus on probabilistic machine learning, advised by Prof. A. Taylan Cemgil.
+My research areas include causal discovery, approximate inference and model selection in latent variable models, matrix/tensor factorizations**.

-I also have industry experience as a data scientist in **time series analysis** and statistical learning in **high dimensional financial data**; as well as a background in experiment design, research, and statistical inference in **cognitive science**.
+I also have industry experience as a data scientist in time series analysis in financial data; as well as a background in experiment design, research, and statistical inference in cognitive science.

 Below you can find examples from recent and past work.
 Feel free to visit my <a href="github.com/mbarsbey">GitHub page</a>, my <a href="www.linkedin.com/in/melih-barsbey">LinkedIn profile</a>, or to e-mail me through _melih.barsbey at gmail.com_ for any questions.